Kmer-File-Format/kff-reference/README.md

 # KFF 1 - Kmer File Format v1

-This readme define a universal file format to store DNA kmers and their associate data.
+This repository define a universal file format to store DNA kmers and their associated data.
-The associate data for a kmer can be everything if its size is constant from a kmer to another.
+The associated data for a kmer can be everything if its size is constant from a kmer to another.
 For example, a count with a maximum of 255 can be store on a byte associated to each kmer.